News and Updates regarding Corona Virus in Berlin

 Work: Allowed, but most companies have sent their employees to homeoffice.

-Visit friends or daytrips: Social distancing rules still apply, but additionally to family members and flatmates you are allowed to meet with one person outside your household.
+Visit friends or daytrips: Social distancing rules still apply, but additionally to family members and flatmates you are allowed to meet with several persons from outside your household.

 Gyms and other sport facilities: Outside sport facilities are being reopened with strict rules.
-No sports with full contact or in teams allowed yet.
+Gyms reopened.

 What should I do if I think I got infected with Corona Virus?

 Very important, if you think you might have been infected with Corona Virus and you already developed symptoms do not go and visit your GP.

 First of all you should get in contact with officials by calling (030) 9028-2828